 Historical photograph of contractors measuring sharks removed from QSCP nets on the Gold Coast in the early years of the program (3rd November 1963)

 Our initial analysis of the dataset was striking, and our published study in Communications Biology points to substantial declines in the abundance and size of apex sharks over the past half century.
-However, reconstructing such historical datasets is .
+However, reconstructing such historical datasets is not without challenges.

 First, although detailed catch records were available, there was some degree of uncertainty in the accuracy of effort records in the early years of the program.
 One concern was that changes in how nets were set or how drumlines were baited may makes analysis of long-term trends problematic.
 While some degree of uncertainty will always remain with historical data, our analysis of temporal trends in bycatch revealed no clear evidence of changes in effort in the early years of the programme coinciding with declines in shark catches.
 Further, declines were spatially consistent along nearly 1800 km of coastline.